Overview

 Does rust lower a car's resale value?

 Yes.
-Visible rust, even surface rust, signals to buyers that a vehicle may have deeper corrosion or maintenance neglect.
+Visible rust — even surface rust — signals to buyers that a vehicle may have deeper corrosion or maintenance neglect.
 The value impact is sharpest for structural rust, which buyers and inspectors treat as a serious red flag.

 What is the best rust treatment for cars?

 Prevention is most effective: rustproofing on new vehicles, cavity wax injections in seam areas, and prompt touch-up of paint chips before bare metal is exposed.
 For existing surface rust, professional sanding, primer, and repaint is the most durable solution.
-Chemical rust converters are a lower-cost option for surface oxidation but are not a substitute for professional repair on advanced rust.
+Chemical rust converters are a lower-cost option for surface oxidation but aren't a substitute for professional repair on advanced rust.